F5Networks/terraform-provider-bigip/README.md

 `auth_token` - (Optional, Default=false) Enable to use an external authentication source (LDAP, TACACS, etc)

-`login_ref` - (Optional, Default=tmos) Specify the login reference for external auth, the setting "tmos" will work with most providers

 `login_ref` - (Optional, Default="tmos") Login reference for token authentication (see BIG-IP REST docs for details)

 # Resources